-Milliwatt-hours to calories conversion
+Milliwatt-hours (mWh) to calories (cal) conversion

 Milliwatt-hours to calories conversion table